 American Foulbrood

 American Foulbrood is extremely contagious and a major threat to honeybee populations.
-It only affects worker, queen and drone larvae that are less than 2 ½ days old, but that’s more than enough to wreak havoc.
+It only affects worker, queen, and drone larvae less than 2 ½ days old, but that’s more than enough to wreak total havoc.

 American Foulbrood spores can stay active in beekeeping equipment for decades and are highly resistant to treatment.
 After an outbreak, your only real course of action is to destroy the colony and burn the equipment.
-Terramycin is a drug that can be applied monthly to prevent the appearance of the disease.
+The drug Terramycin can be applied monthly to prevent the appearance of the disease.
 If you choose to use it, check with your state to see if its use is legal.

 European Foulbrood